 based on L’analphabète, the autobiographical account by Ágota Kristóf

-adaptation and dramaturgy Chiara Lagani
+translation and adaptation Chiara Lagani

 directing, sets, lighting and video Luigi Noah De Angelis